gi0cann/gi0cann.github.io/content/posts/mobilehackinglab_strings.md

 draft = false
 title = 'Mobile Hacking Lab Android Lab - Strings Writeup'
 +++
-Our objective for the Strings lab is to find the hidden flag by investigating the app component and by using dynamic instrumentation.
+Our objective for the Strings lab is to find the hidden flag by investigating the app components and by using dynamic instrumentation.

-Running the provided application gives use the following:
+Running the provided application gives use the following.

 ![Strings main activity screenshot](/mhl_strings.png)